Best Forensic Psychology Programs in California

 Campus Based - Visit Website

 The M.A.
-Forensic Psychology at The Chicago School provides comprehensive training for professionals seeking to work at the intersection of psychology and law.
-Students gain specialized skills to work in diverse settings like criminal justice, court systems, and mental health facilities.
-The program offers a licensure track enabling graduates to provide specialized therapy in correctional, public safety, and private practice environments.
-Graduates are prepared to address complex psychological issues within legal contexts, with opportunities in child welfare, government agencies, and clinical settings.
+Forensic Psychology at The Chicago School in Los Angeles offers comprehensive training at the psychology-law intersection, preparing graduates for diverse roles in criminal justice, court systems, and mental health facilities.
+This campus-based program includes a licensure track for professional counseling in correctional, public safety, and private practice settings.
+Students develop specialized skills to address complex psychological issues within legal contexts.
+The program requires an entrance exam for admission.
+With multiple campus locations and both online and on-campus options available, it emphasizes practical applications in child welfare, government agencies, and clinical environments.

 Master's - M.A.
 Forensic Psychology (Licensure Track)